unixorn/containerized-awscli/PULL_REQUEST_TEMPLATE.md

 - [ ] Any scripts added use `#!/usr/bin/env interpreter` instead of direct paths (`#!/bin/sh` and `#!/bin/bash` are acceptable exceptions)
 - [ ] Scripts added/updated in this PR are marked executable
-- [ ] I have added a credit line to README.md for any new scripts

 # Copyright Assignment